andrewcbuensalida/sam-workshop/README.md

 =====================================================

-can invoke lambda locally by 2 ways:
+can invoke lambda locally by 2 ways (these create .aws-sam folder):

 1. Invoke once with
   sam local invoke --event events/event.json